nineteengames/BetterMLGRush/README.md

 Plugin Installation

-    Download the latest MLGRush.jar file from [Link to your Release or Download Page].
+    Download the latest MLGRush.jar file from [[Link to your Release or Download Page]](https://www.spigotmc.org/resources/better-mlgrush.116870/).

     Stop your Minecraft server.